vhvinod/ftpToS3/README.md

 # ftpToS3
-Download large file from FTP or HTTP and upload to S3 bucket
+Download large file from FTP and upload to S3 bucket